 the following model was developed:

 I didn’t like the look of it, even though it works perfectly fine and effective.

 Therefore I came back to the idea with cooling, that I had in my mind from the very beginning:

 Next part was quite easy – I had to develop the bottom part:

 This wasn’t the end of the project though.
-It got transformed to more complex state.
-I had to create a case that can be cast as a complete object and use printed circuit boards instead of adapters bought on Amazon.
+It got transformed into a more complex state.
+I had to create a case that could be cast as a complete object and use printed circuit boards instead of adapters bought on Amazon.

-I found the company that was ready to develop the documentation for mass production.
-For my project the cost was $2070.
+I found a company that was ready to develop the documentation for mass production.
+For my project, the cost was $2070.

-I was about to go to the vacation and left the decision for a few weeks.
+I was about to go on vacation and left the decision for a few weeks.
 Strangely enough during this period at least 2 cases with HDMI ports were announced by other companies on the internet.
 Coincidence?